weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

     aa5ae81e5cf4      gliderlabs/alpine:latest    "/w/w sh -l"          7 minutes ago   Up 7 minutes   weave-2/pinger
     df8bb89d048a      gliderlabs/alpine:latest    "/w/w nc -p 4000 -lk  6 minutes ago   Up 6 minutes   weave-3/pingme

-and you will see that there hostnames of our VMs in the last column, i.e. `weave-2/pinger` and `weave-3/pingme`.
+and you can see that the hostnames of our VMs in the last column, i.e. `weave-2/pinger` and `weave-3/pingme`.

-We can exit the test container now.
+Exit the test container:

     pinger:/# exit

-And, as all worked well, let's get rid of both containers by running
+As everything worked as expected, let's get rid of both containers by running:

     > docker `docker-machine config --swarm weave-1` rm -f pingme pinger pingme